pchomik/linter-python/README.md

 ## Plugin errors

-Starting from plugin version 3.0.0 error output provides link to error description available on GitHub.
+Starting from plugin version 3.0.0 error output provides link to error description available on GitHub [project](https://github.com/pchomik/linter-python-doc/blob/master/errors/).

 Thanks to @linickx who created all pages.
 Please provide more pull requests if you like to create single place for all python defined errors.